mvarga1989/Geodetic_and_Geomatics_Journals/README.md

-# Community list of geodetic and geomatic journals
+# Community list of geodetic, geomatic, geoinformatics, geophysics journals

 You wish to add or change something?
 Please send me an [email](mailto:mvarga1989@gmail.com), create a [pull request](https://github.com/mvarga1989/Geodetic_and_Geomatics_Journals/pulls) or an [issue](https://github.com/mvarga1989/Geodetic_and_Geomatics_Journals/issues).